kumpan/unikorn/content/startpage/2020-05-20-startpage.md

   src: ../assets/og.png
   alt: unikorn
 hero:
-  heading: Large e-com SEO consulting Unikorns.
+  heading: Large e-com SEO consulting Unikorns
   text: Unikorn grows e-com businesses through advanced SEO.
 By understanding
     customer needs, we drive relevant traffic, this boosts conversions, and maximises their ROI.
 Which means that they can confidently scale their